-At the center of the system is Trane's new Ascend[®] Air-to-Water Heat Pump model ACX.
-The Ascend[®] ACX is available in six sizes ranging from 140 to 230 Tons of nominal cooling and 1500 to 2500 MBh heating capacity and complies with ANSI/ASHRAE/IES 90.1-2019.
-As we mentioned earlier, heat pumps move and increase the grade of heat rather than generate it, which means Ascend[®] model ACX can be up to three times more efficient than electric resistance heating.7 And, it brings Trane's economical heat pump technology up to a scale that provides an energy-code-compliant electrification solution that can serve the needs of a broad spectrum of commercial buildings, including government facilities, commercial real estate, K-12 schools, hospitality and out-patient healthcare facilities.
+Reliability By managing equipment capabilities to reduce the impact of defrost on system performance and enabling cold climate operation.
+Lower cost of ownership by reducing equipment and energy costs while increasing efficiency and reliability for building owners.
+At the center of the system is Trane's Ascend® Air-to-Water Heat Pump model ACX.
+The Ascend ACX is available from 140 to 230 Tons of nominal cooling and 1500 to 2500 MBH heating capacity and complies with ANSI/ASHRAE®/IES 90.1-2022.
+As we mentioned earlier, heat pumps move and increase the grade of heat rather than generate it, which means Ascend model ACX can be up to three times more efficient than electric resistance heating.7 This brings Trane's economical heat pump technology up to a scale that provides an energy-code-compliant electrification solution that can serve the needs of a broad spectrum of commercial buildings, including government facilities, commercial real estate, education, retail, hospitality and out-patient healthcare facilities.
 7. Source: Trane Self-Paced Learning.
 Decarbonization/Electrification of HVAC Systems